 2. Cooking Together

 Some of my favorite Thanksgiving memories are helping my great-grandmother make mashed potatoes and rolls for dinner.
 They were special moments that now, over 25 years later, I cherish so deeply.
-She had the tiniest kitchen, but always made room for my me and my sister when it came to cooking holiday meals.
+She had the tiniest kitchen but always made room for me and my sister when it came to cooking holiday meals.